Google Street View: 5 Adventurous Features and Facts

 Google Street View is like a virtual tour of the entire world, right at your fingertips.

-So anyone with an adventurous bone in their body should explore the world using Google Street View.
+So anyone with an adventurous bone in their body should explore the world using Google Street View in Google Maps.

 Despite some of the incredible views of the world captured in Google Street View, there are some little-known features that allow you to explore our world even further.